apfreeman/FinTech-Project-3/README.md

 ### Workflow 1 - Python and Selenium to scrape web data

-The first Workflow diagram demonstrates how the server and associated technologies interact to reach out to the hotcopper.com website and populate the database with ~1million rows of data.
+The first Workflow diagram demonstrates how the server and associated technologies interact to reach out to the hotcopper and marketdata websites and populate the database with more than 1million rows of data across 6 tables.
 This data provides the data set for analysis.
 It was important to us to stick with our project goals of being the creator of the data set, and not rely on something pre existing.

 ![](https://github.com/apfreeman/FinTech-Project-3/blob/main/Images/app_workflow_1.PNG?raw=true)